Hadelockeuse/Rental_Housing_in_Berlin/README.md

   - Year of construction and energy efficiency rating.

 - **Location Details:**
-  - District (Bezirk) and subdistrict (Ortsteil) extracted from addresses.
+  - District (Bezirk) and subdistrict extracted from addresses.
   - Zip code for geospatial analysis.

 - **Amenities & Features:**